hahnec/polar_segment/README.md

 3. Adjust the configuration by changing the `model_file` variable in `polar_segment/configs/infer.yml` for inference or `polar_segment/configs/train_local.yml` for training.

+Optional: This repo provides the possibility to feed decomposed Lu-Chipman features as inputs to the segmentation network.
+Note that this option takes significantly more processing time (see [here](#optics-express)).
+To enable the Lu-Chipman decomposition, open `polar_segment/configs/infer.yml` and set the `levels` variable to 1 while adapting the `model_file` (see point 3 above).

 ### Data

 The release of the herein used dataset is yet to come.
 Please send a request to `elearomy.gros@unibe.ch` or `theoni.maragkou@unibe.ch` and ask for permission to download and use this dataset.